 Cartesian trajectory length is the total Euclidean distance traveled by a point on the body throughout a single task.
-Location of relevant body point positions are determined using forward kinematics with respect to each subject's specific body dimensions.
+Forward kinematics determine the location of body point positions with respect to each subject's body dimensions.

-An analysis of variance (ANOVA) is used to compare the compensation metrics across the primary factors in each task: TGE mode, object, and location.
-Tukey’s honest significant difference criterion is used in post-hoc tests when performing pairwise comparisons between factor variables.
+Analysis of variance (ANOVA) is used to compare the compensation metrics across the primary factors in each task: TGE mode, object, and location.
+For the collected dataset, the Shapiro-Wilks test indicated about 61\% of the distributions were normal and Levene's test indicated that about 85\% of groups were homoscedastic.
+Tukey’s honest significant difference criterion is used in post-hoc pairwise comparison tests between factor variables.